Emergency Dentistry in Waco

 How to Stop Dental Pain, Swelling, and Bleeding

 You will experience pain, swelling, and/or bleeding as a result of your dental emergency.
 After you’ve gotten in touch with your emergency dentist, take an over-the-counter pain medication as directed to reduce discomfort.
 Your dentist may write a prescription for added relief after your emergency appointment, depending on your situation.

 To reduce swelling in the first 36 hours following the emergency, hold an ice pack on the affected cheek in 15-minute intervals -- 15 minutes on, 15 minutes off.
 Stop or slow bleeding by applying pressure to the wound with a clean gauze.
 Seek emergency medical attention if the bleeding does not subside after 10 minutes.

 A Note on Children’s Toothaches

 A child may complain of a toothache as a result of having a large food particle lodged between their teeth.
 Help your child brush, floss, and rinse to determine if there is something stuck between teeth.
 If pain persists, contact the emergency dentist immediately.

 Waco Dentist Accepting Dental Emergencies

-Dr. Cobb, Dr. Evans, and Dr. Lassetter know you deserve quick attention in a dental emergency.
-Call Waco Family Dental and tell us about your situation!
+Dr. Cobb and Dr. Lassetter know you deserve quick attention in a dental emergency.
+Call Heart of Texas Smiles and tell us about your situation!
 We’ll get you a quick appointment and provide important advice in the meantime.
 Our office is located in Waco and we warmly welcome patients from West, Woodway, and surrounding areas.